rjnbaldock/nn_sample/README.md

 ### Data Sets

-To ensure reproducability, data sets used in the calculations shown in report.pdf are included here.
+To ensure reproducibility, data sets used in the calculations shown in report.pdf are included here.

 | Data Set      | File Name     |
 |:-------------:|:-------------:|